Hey there. You probably received the link to this page from someone who loves you.

 Your life is going to fly by.
 Just saying.

 More than what you say, people remember how you make them feel.
-So focus on giving them the good.
+Focus on giving them the good.

 Don’t be too critical of what someone does – try to catch them doing the right thing and praise them.